ADD CONDITION

 Warnings and Precautions

 This product is for external use only, so be sure to test it on a small area of skin before applying it more widely.
-Always follow the directions provided and avoid contact with your eyes and mucous membranes.
-Do not apply it to any wounds or damaged skin, and avoid using tight bandages or heating devices like heating pads while using this product.
+Always follow the directions provided, and avoid getting it in your eyes or on mucous membranes.
+Do not apply it to wounds or damaged skin, and avoid tight bandaging or using it with heating pads, as this can cause irritation.
+If you notice any redness or skin irritation, stop using the product and consult your doctor.
+A mild burning sensation may occur initially, but this usually fades within a few days.

 Overdose